Wattendorf: Politics

 In 1999, municipal tax revenue, converted to euros, amounted to €274,000 of which business taxes (net) amounted to €50,000.

 Coat of arms

 Wattendorf's arms might heraldically be described thus: Azure a spread eagle argent reguardant, sinister a chalice Or, emerging therefrom an abbot's staff Or.

 The eagle and the tincture azure (blue) recall the Counts of Andechs Merania, who until 1248 were Wattendorf's overlords.
 The chalice and the abbot's staff recall the community's donation to the Cistercian Monastery at Langheim by the Counts of Truhendingen in 1274.

-Economy and infrastructure

-Breweries

-In Wattendorf there are still today two small family breweries, the Brauerei Hübner and the Brauerei Dremel.
-Both brew and serve Franconian speciality beers.

-Economy

-According to official statistics, there were no workers on the social welfare contribution rolls working in producing businesses or in trade and transport.
-However, 305 such workers worked from home.
-In processing businesses there were nine businesses, but in construction none.
-Furthermore, in 1999, there were 79 agricultural operations with a working area of 1 220 ha, of which 1 078 ha was cropland and 140 ha was meadowland.